Reading Time: 7 minutes

 The Hong Kong Special Administrative Region of the People’s Republic of China is an international hub for trade, business, and the financial sector.
 Hong Kong is often considered the gateway to Mainland China for international investors.

 Hong Kong has an open economy with a simple tax regime, efficient market, and free flow of capital.
 It also has an ongoing relationship with France.
-France was the third-largest trading partner of Hong Kong in 2020 and the third-largest export market for Hong Kong.
+France was Hong-Kong’s third-largest trading partner and export market in 2020.
 By the end of 2019, France was the largest EU investor in Hong Kong.
 Likewise, Hong Kong was the second-largest investor in France.

 France and Hong Kong both prioritize innovation.
-In 2016, France established a French Tech Hub in Hong Kong to help French startups integrate into the regional environment.
-The Tech Hub also aims to highlight the attractiveness of French systems to Hong Kong-based startups.
+In 2016, France established a French tech hub in Hong Kong to help France-based startups integrate into the regional environment.
+The tech hub also aims to highlight the attractiveness of French systems to Hong Kong-based startups.

 France and Australia have a relationship that dates back to the First World War.
-It’s a relationship established by shared values and interests, such as peacefully settling disputes and defending the law and multilateralism.
+It’s relationship was established due to shared values and interests, such as peacefully settling disputes and defending the law and multilateralism.

-More than 600 French companies have already set up subsidiaries or branch offices in Australia.
+More than 600 France-based companies have already set up subsidiaries or branch offices in Australia.
 Thirty-five of the 40 companies on the Cotation Assistée en Continu (CAC) 40, a benchmark stock market index, have a presence in Australia.
-French companies employe 70,000 people living in Australia.
+France-based companies employ 70,000 people in Australia.

 5. New Zealand

 Australia’s neighbor, New Zealand, also presents an excellent opportunity for France-based business expansion into the APAC area.
 The country’s economy rose more than expected in the second quarter of 2021.
-Its economy was also ranked as the second-freest globally in 2021.
+Its economy was also ranked as the second-freest in the world in 2021.

 Among the top industries in New Zealand is agrifood.
 Dairy products are its biggest export, accounting for 21 percent of all exported goods.

-France and New Zealand have a strong relationship, which was made more robust in 2018 when the French president and New Zealand’s prime minister adopted a declaration that focused on topics of mutual concern, such as climate change and multilateralism.
+France and New Zealand have a strong relationship, which strengthened in 2018 when the French president and New Zealand’s prime minister adopted a declaration that focused on topics of mutual concern, such as climate change and multilateralism.
 Every year, around 10,000 French youth travel to New Zealand on working holiday visas.

-Trade between the two countries focuses on the aviation sector.
+Trade between the two countries primarily revolves around the aviation sector.
 France typically exports industrial, transport, and agricultural equipment to New Zealand.
 Its main import from New Zealand is agrifood products.
-A common bond between the two countries is also found in the research sector and language.
+A shared interest among the two countries is the research sector and language.
 More students in New Zealand learn French than any other foreign language.

-Many French companies that have set up operations in New Zealand focus on banking and healthcare software, telecommunications, or high-end food and drinks.
+Many France-based companies that have set up operations in New Zealand focus on banking and healthcare software, telecommunications, or high-end food and drinks.

 Malaysia is an upper-middle-income developing country.
 Since it became independent in 1957, it has diversified its economy, shifting away from an agricultural and commodity-based model.
 Today, the manufacturing and oil sectors are the top industries in the country.

-Malaysia is France’s second-largest market among members of the Association of Southeast Asian Nations.
-Nearly 300 French companies have a presence in Malaysia.
+Malaysia is France’s second-largest market among APAC members.
+Nearly 300 France-based companies have a presence in Malaysia.
 Those companies employ around 25,000 people.

 France has also established a presence in the education system in Malaysia.
-Around 100 French research centers and higher education institutions participate in cooperation programs with Malaysian institutions.
+Around 100 France-based research centers and higher education institutions participate in cooperation programs with Malaysian institutions.
 One example is Hibiscus, a Hubert Curien Partnership.
 The Malaysian and French governments finance the collaboration.
-The program aims to promote scientific cooperation between France and Malaysia.
+The program aims to promote scientific cooperation between the two nations.
 Additionally, more than 100 public secondary schools in Malaysia teach French.